SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Convenience initializers can't call a superclass's initializers.

-You can mark designated and convenience initializers with the ``required`` attribute to require that every subclass implement the initializer.
+You can mark designated and convenience initializers with the ``required`` declaration modifier to require that every subclass implement the initializer.
 Because designated initializers are not inherited by subclasses, they must be implemented directly.
 Required convenience initializers can be either implemented explicitly or inherited when the subclass directly implements all of the superclass’s designated initializers (or overrides the designated initializers with convenience initializers).
-Unlike methods, properties, and subscripts, you don't need to mark overridden initializers with the ``override`` keyword.
+Unlike methods, properties, and subscripts, you don't need to mark overridden initializers with the ``override`` declaration modifier.

 To see examples of initializers in various type declarations, see :doc:`../LanguageGuide/Initialization`.